vitalitylearning2021/quadratureCUDA/index.md

         return;}
     ```

-    The first part of `blockReductionKernel()` is very similar to
-    `preparationKernel()`.
-Indeed, as done previously, the first step is
-    to evaluate the values of the sequence
+    The first part of `blockReductionKernel()` is very similar to `preparationKernel()`.
+Indeed, as done previously, the first step is to evaluate the values of the sequence
-    ([\[compositeCUB\]](#compositeCUB)), one element per thread, and to
-    store them in the register variables `val`.
-Following the evaluation
-    of sequence to reduce, the use of a block-wide reduction code is
-    specified by using `cub::BlockReduce`.
-In this way, each block will
-    perform a parallel reduction of the sequence values to be reduced
-    and stored in the `val` registers.
+    [\[22\]](#compositeCUB), one element per thread, and to store them in the register variables `val`.
+Following the evaluation of sequence to reduce, the use of a block-wide reduction code is specified by using `cub::BlockReduce`.
+In this way, each block will perform a parallel reduction of the sequence values to be reduced and stored in the `val` registers.
-    The involved sequence values will be those computed by the thread
-    belonging to the block at hand.
-Later on, the thread with thread
-    index `threadIdx.x == 0` of each block will be in charge of updating
-    the result in the global memory location pointed to by `d_s`.
-The
-    same parallel reduction philosophy sketched above (see figure
-    [1.7](#parallelReduction)) is in this way carried out.
+    The involved sequence values will be those computed by the thread belonging to the block at hand.
+Later on, the thread with thread index `threadIdx.x == 0` of each block will be in charge of updating the result in the global memory location pointed to by `d_s`.
+The same parallel reduction philosophy sketched above (see figure [7](#parallelReduction)) is in this way carried out.
-    In the call to `cub::BlockReduce`, we need to specify the involved
-    data type (`float`), the number of threads per block (`BLOCKSIZE`)
-    and the kind of block reduction code.
-In the above kernel function,
-    the `cub::BLOCK_REDUCE_RAKING_COMMUTATIVE_ONLY` is used, which is
-    valid when the reduction operator is commutative, as the sum for the
-    case we are dealing with.
+    In the call to `cub::BlockReduce`, we need to specify the involved data type (`float`), the number of threads per block (`BLOCKSIZE`) and the kind of block reduction code.
+In the above kernel function, the `cub::BLOCK_REDUCE_RAKING_COMMUTATIVE_ONLY` is used, which is valid when the reduction operator is commutative, as the sum for the case we are dealing with.
-    As for the previous device-wide case, also in the above kernel
-    function, temporary storage is needed.
-However, in this case,
-    temporary storage occurs, transparently to the user, by exploiting
+    As for the previous device-wide case, also in the above kernel function, temporary storage is needed.
+However, in this case, temporary storage occurs, transparently to the user, by exploiting shared memory.
-    shared memory.
-    The full code, except for the `blockReductionKernel()` function, is
-    illustrated in Listing
+    The full code, except for the `blockReductionKernel()` function, is illustrated in Listing [5](#compositeCUBDeviceOverall) below:
-    [\[compositeCUBDeviceOverall\]](#compositeCUBDeviceOverall) below:

     ``` c++
     #include <iostream>